Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Maximum allowed speed per tube type

-Required adapters & caps
+Required adapters and caps

 Centrifugation force and efficiency (k-factor)